 For tricks, judges are required to list the official code and/or variations for each trick.
 The scorer may reasonably interpret the judges form to allow for any mistakes in writing down trick codes.
-Recommended immediately, and mandatory from 1st January 2014.

-Shorthand can be used to write the run initially, but the code must be written in before the sheets are handed to the Calculator (who must also be given a copy of each Judge's shorthand).
+Shorthand can be used to write the run initially, but the code must be written in before the sheets are handed to the Scorer (who must also be given a copy of each Judge's shorthand).